Experimental Design for Product Reformulation, Optimisation and Preference Modelling

 Duration: 1 -3 days

-A knowledge of basic statistics is recommended before attempting this course.
+A knowledge of basic statistical analysis of sensory and consumer test data is recommended before taking this course.

 This course provides hands-on training in experimental design (DoE) for researchers and new product developers who need to understand how product components work together to influence consumers and to optimise performance characteristics.
 Directed towards the analysis of data from consumer and sensory trials, we cover the application of classical design techniques to preference mapping and liking optimisation.